Covariate adjustment in randomized experiments with missing outcomes and covariates: Covariate adjustment in randomized experiments: a review and open questions

-The theory with fully observed data is clean, but missing data are ubiquitious in real applications.
+Missing data are common in practice and pose challenges to inference.
 Assuming missingness only in covariates, \cite{zhao2022to} proposed to use the interacted regression with missingness indicators for covariates included as additional covariates, and showed that the resulting inference guarantees asymptotic efficiency over unadjusted analysis.
-Questions remain regarding the theory of covariate adjustment in the presence of missing data in both outcomes and covariates.
-For example, (i) How do we conduct covariate adjustment in the presence of missing outcomes? (ii) Does the resulting inference ensure consistency and efficiency gain over unadjusted analysis? (iii) Does the asymptotic equivalence between regression adjustment and \iptw still hold? (iv) Can the missingness indicator method in \cite{zhao2022to} be extended to the presence of missing outcomes? \cite{chang2023covariate} discussed these issues and proposed an estimator without theoretical investigation.
-This paper provides theoretical answers to these questions and proposes an easy-to-implement estimator.

-We begin with the case with missingness only in outcomes, and establish the theoretical properties of three inverse-probability-weighted estimators in Section \ref{sec:missingY}.
-The result highlights the difference between regression adjustment and \iptw in the presence of missing outcomes, with regression adjustment no longer ensuring efficiency gain over unadjusted inference.
-We then extend to the case with missingness in both covariates and outcomes in Section \ref{sec:missingxy}, and establish the value of partially observed covariates for securing additional efficiency.
+Despite the vast literature on missing data and covariate adjustment separately, there lacks theoretical guidance on covariate adjustment with missingness in both outcomes and covariates in randomized experiments.
+Many important questions remain open; for example, (i) How do we conduct covariate adjustment in the presence of missing outcomes? (ii) Does the resulting inference ensure consistency and efficiency gain over unadjusted analysis? (iii) Does the asymptotic equivalence between regression adjustment and \iptw still hold? (iv) Can the missingness indicator method in \cite{zhao2022to} be extended to the presence of missing outcomes? \cite{chang2023covariate} discussed some of these issues and proposed an estimator without theoretical investigation.
+This paper provides theoretical answers to these questions and proposes two easy-to-implement estimators.
+We begin with the case with missingness in only outcomes in Section \ref{sec:missingY} and then extend to the case with missingness in both covariates and outcomes in Section \ref{sec:missingxy}.